elatov/elatov.github.io/_posts/2013-03-11-monitor-different-systems-with-zenoss.md

 Not as many as for Linux Host but still enough.
 Now let's monitor the Fedora Machine.

 ###5.
 Monitor the Fedora Machine with Zenoss via SNMP
-For regular Linux machines we can just use the <strong>net-snmp</strong> package, so let's go ahead and install that:
+For regular Linux machines we can just use the **net-snmp** package, so let's go ahead and install that:

 	moxz:~>sudo yum install net-snmp
 	...